Reaping A Biotech Blunder;

 Neither Aventis nor its predecessor companies ever produced much Starlink

 corn.
-Instead they inserted the newly spliced genes into small amounts of
+Instead they inserted the newly spliced genes into small amounts

 corn and sold the resulting sprouts to seed companies.
 These then planted